- Varied integrations

 - Dashboard: Most project management applications include a feature where users can easily see any projects they are part of, recent activity, and upcoming tasks.
 Mavenlink calls this feature the “Dashboard,” and it works about as well as any I have seen.
 Front and center is an activity feed (the better to keep in touch with your team’s continuity), and also prominent are links to all of the projects you are part of.
 This makes it easy to quickly survey overall progress before diving into specific projects.

 - Timer: Starting at the Professional plan, users have access to Mavenlink’s timer, located in the upper right of the UI.
 Pressing the start button will get the timer moving on whatever project you last logged out on.
 It is pretty simple to switch projects and tasks within those projects in the Time & Expense section of the main menu.
-The Timer & Expense section is also where you can view timesheets, weekly schedules, and expense reports.
+The Time & Expense section is also where you can view timesheets, weekly schedules, and expense reports.

-- Projects: It wouldn’t be a project management program if there wasn’t a way to create projects, generate task lists, and assign employees to them.
+- Projects: It wouldn’t be a project management program if there weren’t a way to create projects, generate task lists, and assign employees to them.
 Mavenlink packs a lot of capabilities into its Projects section, with an Activity page, Task Tracker, and Gantt chart page available to all users.
 What impressed me most about Mavenlink’s system, though, was how it was easy to communicate with employees and clients.
 No other program I have seen makes it as simple to include clients in chains of communication than Mavenlink.
 Fear not, though: should you want to keep a conversation private to your team without the client, this is also easily accomplished.

 - Task Tracker: Mavenlink’s task tracker is up there with the best I have used when it comes to creating tasks and subtasks.
-Tasks can be designated as a “Task,” “Deliverable,” “Milestone,” and “Issue.”
+Tasks can be designated as a “Task,” “Deliverable,” “Milestone,” or “Issue.”
 This makes it easy to see exactly what each task is really about.
 Further, depending on your subscription, budgeting tools are built into each task.
 Mavenlink is also by far the easiest program I have seen for creating subtasks.
 This might not be necessary for some, but I like being able to break down my tasks into smaller parts.

 - Master Planning: This is another feature only available in the “Premier” and “Enterprise” plans, but I can see it being extremely useful in the context of larger teams.
 This easy view allows you to see how many hours an employee has worked, how many hours employees are scheduled to work, or both at the same time.
 This has obvious applications for making sure all employees are being used as effectively as possible.